kkrajczar/DSGeneric/NeuralNetworks.md

 - Adagrad: Previously, all parameters used the same learning rate (which depended on the time step for Momentum GD and NAG).
 Adagrad uses a different learning rate for every parameter at every time step t.
 - AdaDelta: It is an extension of AdaGrad which tends to remove the decaying learning Rate problem of it.
 Instead of accumulating all previous squared gradients, Adadelta limits the window of accumulated past gradients to some fixed size w.
 - Adam = Adaptive Moment Estimation (https://arxiv.org/abs/1412.6980): In addition to storing an exponentially decaying average of past squared gradients like AdaDelta ,Adam also keeps an exponentially decaying average of past gradients M(t), similar to momentum.
 Modern algorithm (~2015), uses an adaptive-learning-rate strategy.
 Recommended by the above paper: "Insofar, Adam might be the best overall choice." (https://arxiv.org/abs/1609.04747)

+The standard Newton's method is trapped by saddle points.
+Being trapped at saddle points _might_ be possible in gradient descent as well (even though it is very unlikely with random initialization).
+In momentum-using methods, like AdaGrad or Adam, saddle points are surely escaped as the past gradients are also used.

 The above summary is mostly from a [towardsdatascience.com article](https://towardsdatascience.com/types-of-optimization-algorithms-used-in-neural-networks-and-ways-to-optimize-gradient-95ae5d39529f)
 Available optimization algorithms in Keras: https://keras.io/optimizers/